 This sounds like a hefty load of requirements, but compared to the citizenship process in other countries, these requirements are fairly lax.
 It's also important to note that Italy allows for dual citizenship.
 So don't worry about any possibility of losing your US citizenship because of becoming a citizen of Italy.

-Remember, that however scary and long the process may be, it's worth it!
-Italy is a beautiful country and there are many benefits to not only living in Italy, but also being a naturalized citizen.
+Remember, however scary and long the process may be, it's worth it!
+Italy is a beautiful country and there are many benefits to not only living in Italy but also being a naturalized citizen.

 More by this Author

 A listing of ways just one person can help protect endangered species.
 Learn ways you can help by starting right in your own backyard or make a difference for animals around the world!